mengchaoheng/DuctedFanUAV-Autopilot/README.md

 <img src="flight_test.png" width="30%" />

 ## Installation
 Before running this project, you need to deploy the development environment.
-Please refer to the [PX4 official website](https://docs.px4.io/v1.12/en/) (v1.12) to ensure that your computer (macOS/Linux) can open the default model simulation by executing the make command and take off through QGC or terminal commands.
+Please refer to the [PX4 official website](https://docs.px4.io/v1.12/en/) (v1.12) to ensure that your computer (macOS/Linux) can open the default model simulation by executing the `make px4_sitl gazebo` command and take off through QGC or terminal commands.

 > It's easy to upgrade this project to the latest version of px4, but we need a lot of testing before doing so.